lorepirri/cayman-blog/index.md

 layout: home
 ---

-Cayman Blog Theme is a clean, responsive blogging theme for Jekyll, with social features.
+Cayman Blog Theme is a clean, responsive blogging theme for Jekyll.
 It is inspired by the Cayman Theme for Github Pages, which can be greatly used for single projects but not as blogging platform.

 This theme has instead all you need to start today blogging with Jekyll, and no effort: pages, posts, few social buttons.
 Try loading this on mobile too.